lunarmodules/ldoc/README.md

 LDoc is designed to give better diagnostics: if a `@see` reference cannot be found, then the line number of the reference is given.
 LDoc knows about modules which do not use `module()`
 - this is important since this function has become deprecated in Lua 5.2.
-And you can avoid having to embed HTML in commments by using Markdown.
+And you can avoid having to embed HTML in comments by using Markdown.

 LDoc will also work with Lua C extension code, and provides some convenient shortcuts.